algolia/api-clients-automation/website/docs/addNewLanguage.md

  - a function cannot accept an object from a dependency as a parameter
  - and so on

+It matters because when a dependency is exposed, a breaking change from our deps can affect the user code while the API client is still working correctly (because they have to use the dependency in their code), and that prevent us from upgrading our deps.
+In some languages it also requires the user to add our internal dependencies to his build system, which is very inconvenient and our clients should always be standalone.

 To achieve this you can create interfaces that can be exposed, and wrap the method you want to be exposed, for an HTTP client for example.

 ### Requesters